Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 The way region-based restrictions work is fairly straightforward — YouTube identifies whether your IP address maps to one of the blocked countries and prohibits access to the video if that's the case.
 There is not much that can be done about it, other than using a VPN to spoof your location.

 For age-based restrictions, on the other hand, YouTube does not infer any information from the client, but rather relies on the user's consent.
-This is done by having the user sign in to their account and confirm that they are 18 years or older:
+To provide it, the user is required to sign in to their account and confirm that they are 18 years or older:

 ![Age-restricted video](age-restricted-video.png)

-It's possible to simulate the same flow programmatically — by authenticating on the user's behalf and then passing cookies to the `/youtubei/v1/player` endpoint — but it's a very cumbersome and error-prone process.
+While it is possible to simulate the same flow programmatically — by authenticating on the user's behalf and then passing cookies to the `/youtubei/v1/player` endpoint — the process is very cumbersome and error-prone.
 Luckily, there is a way to bypass this restriction altogether.

 [As it turns out](https://github.com/TeamNewPipe/NewPipe/issues/8102#issuecomment-1081085801), there is one obscure YouTube client that lets you access age-gated videos completely unauthenticated, and that's the **embedded player used for Smart TV browsers**.
-This means that if you impersonate this client in the request, **you can get working stream manifests for age-restricted videos**, without worrying about cookies or user credentials.
-To do that, update the initial request body as follows:
+This means that if you impersonate this client in the initial request, **you can get working stream manifests for age-restricted videos**, without worrying about cookies or user credentials.
+To do that, update the request body as follows:

 ```json
 // POST https://www.youtube.com/youtubei/v1/player?key=AIzaSyA8eiZmM1FaDVjRy-df2KTyQ_vz_yYM39w